pvalenzuelac/pvalenzuelac.github.io/content/research/_index.md

 ## Job Market Paper
 - **Infrastructure Provision and Displacement: Evidence from the Interstate Highway System**
   <br/><span style="color: rgb(0,114,178); font-weight: bold;">Best Student Paper Prize 2024, Urban Economics Association.</span>
-  <br /> Last version: August 2024 (new draft coming soon). [[Draft]](../files/displacement_jmp.pdf)
+  <br /> Last version: October 2024. [[Draft]](../files/displacement_jmp.pdf)
   <a id="hide1" href="#hide1" class="hide">[Show Abstract]</a>
   <a id="show1" href="#show1" class="show">[Hide Abstract]</a>
   <div class="details">
-    This paper studies the long-run effects of highway construction on residents' socio-economic outcomes.
-To do so, I geocode the address information from the full-count 1940 census and link it to administrative mortality records from 1995 to 2005, enabling me to track individuals over time.
-The findings show that individuals displaced by highway construction are more likely to out-migrate from their neighborhoods, die at younger ages, and live in neighborhoods with lower socioeconomic characteristics at the time of their death.
-The effects of highway construction also extend to individuals living near future highways, who are similarly more likely to out-migrate and reside in neighborhoods with lower socioeconomic characteristics at the time of death.
-These effects are primarily driven by individuals relocating to areas further from job opportunities and with reduced access to healthcare.
+  I study the long-run effects of displacement and neighborhood division by examining individuals affected by the construction of the Interstate Highway System.
+To do so, I track individuals over time by linking the 1940 census to administrative mortality records from 1995 to 2005.
+I find that displaced individuals die three months younger, are more likely to leave their neighborhoods, and reside in areas with lower socioeconomic characteristics at the time of death.
+I also find highly localized spillovers: individuals living within 100 meters of a highway are more likely to leave their neighborhoods and relocate to lower socioeconomic areas, yet they do not experience increased mortality.
+The neighborhoods where individuals relocate after displacement explain 30% of the displacement-mortality effect.
+Accounting for the mortality effects of displacement would have increased the cost of building the highway system by 10%.
+Together, these results enhance our understanding of the costs displacement imposes on individuals and their communities and provide new insights for the design of future infrastructure projects.
   </div>
   <br/>